rgonzalez12/flatiron_jobs_cli/README.md

-# Flatiron Jobs CLI Project By R. Alexander
+# Flatiron Jobs CLI Project by R. Alexander

 This gem is a portfolio project to provide jobs pulled from Flatiron School's careers page in an easy to use, CLI.
 The gem provides automatically updated job information from the Applicant Tracking Software created by Greenhouse.io and their API.
 This program is the first version of the gem "0.1.0".